 The installation is presented with a surround-sound composition by Dan Jones.

+In December 2021 Floating Earth was presented at Media City in Salford for Light Waves.
 Before Salford, the artwork was installed in Pennington Flash, near Wigan for Light Night Wigan, where more than 30,000 people came to visit!

 Pennington Flash is an artificial lake, created when disused coal mines caused the landscape to sink and subside.
 Filled with rainwater, the landscape was slowly reclaimed by nature.
 Read more about the history here.
 Given that our planet is in environmental crisis due largely to the burning of fossil fuels, Pennington Flash was an apt location for this new artwork.